Rakshithdh/slack-clone-html/README.md

 ## Overview

 This project implements a basic messaging system for different channels in a Slack redesign.
-The JavaScript code handles message persistence for channels such as 'design-crit', 'design-team', and 'hubspot'.
-Users can switch between channels, send messages, and view the message history for each channel.
+Users are required to log in with predefined usernames and passwords (e.g., 'admin', 'rakshith').
+Once logged in, users can switch between channels, send messages, and view the message history for each channel.

 ## Structure

 ### `index.html`

-- The HTML structure defines the layout of the Slack redesign.
+- The HTML structure defines the layout of the Slack redesign, including the login form.
 - Channels and messages are displayed in the sidebar and main content area.

 ### `style.css`